What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 14,600 people worldwide, and it has sickened more than 335,000.
-Leaders in the U.S. are hammering out a rescue package that could be worth nearly $2 trillion, while the death toll in Italy soars again.
+Trump’s talk earlier Saturday of what he called a quarantine for those hard-hit areas raised questions whether the federal government had the power to do so.
+Vice President Mike Pence has since tweeted federal health officials are urging residents of the three states “to refrain from non-essential travel for the next 14 days.”

+The United States has more confirmed coronavirus infections than any other country.
+Cities including Detroit, Chicago and New Orleans are growing as hot spots of infection, while New York City continues to be pummeled.
+Nurses there are calling for more masks and other gear to safeguard themselves against the virus that has so far sickened more than 52,000 people and killed over 700 in New York state, mostly in the city.
+Italy’s death toll from the coronavirus pandemic is the highest in the world, with 10,000 fatalities.

-Here are some of AP’s top stories Sunday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day.
+Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: